00nx/c2-remote-agent/README.md

 -  **No GUI** — designed to run silently in the background
 -  Supports remote **download and execution** of payloads
 -  Live tracking of active/inactive systems
--  Persistent system registry via `systems.json`
+-  Persistent system registry via `systems.json`\
+-  chromium under the hood
+-  chromium signature allowing AV evasion

 ---